 Shield 2019 Pro & Shield TV 2017

-The 2019 Shield Pro and 2017 Shield TV have a different process since they don’t have a physical reset button.
+The 2019 Shield Pro and 2017 Shield TV have different processes since they don’t have a physical reset button.

 To boot either Shield model into the Fastboot menu, you need a Shield game controller or a wired USB keyboard.
 Unfortunately, this trick won’t work with a wireless USB keyboard.